What Is A Facet Joint Injection?

 It can happen due to an accident, overuse, or an inflammatory condition.
 A facet joint injection is a procedure that involves injecting pain-relieving and anti-inflammatory drugs into your facet joints to relieve pain.
 Many people report feeling better for months after receiving a facet injection.
 The procedure is painless and has a low risk of side effects.

-Why is a Facet Joint Injection Performed?
+Why Is A Facet Joint Injection Performed?

 Conditions Treated With Facet Joint Injection: